vineelko/patina/docs/src/dxe_core/protocol_database.md

 There are three functions that provide protocol installation services:

-* `core_install_protocol_interface` - main business logic, intended to be used as the main interface for any calls within the Rust DXE Core.
+* `core_install_protocol_interface` - main business logic, intended to be used as the main interface for any calls within the Patina DXE Core.
 * `install_protocol_interface` - implements the UEFI Spec
 [EFI_BOOT_SERVICES.InstallProtocolInterface()](https://uefi.org/specs/UEFI/2.10_A/07_Services_Boot_Services.html#efi-boot-services-installprotocolinterface)
 API.
 A simple wrapper around `core_install_protocol_interface`.
 Not intended for direct usage in the core, call